cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### Module State Host Chain

-The interchain account module on host chain tracks the blacklist of msgs associated with particular contoller account in state.
+The interchain account module on host chain must track the hostAccounts and should track the blacklist of msgs associated with particular contoller account in state.
 Fields of the `ModuleState` are assumed to be in scope.

 // NOTE Need to inspect how to TODO blacklist mechanisms.
 Do the controller chain need to know which msg are blacklisted?
 Probably not.
 Thus the blacklist couldbe a module state in host chain that can be modified by an ad hoc function

 // Should be the blacklist icaOwnerAccounts specific?
-// Not necessary to maintain the hostAccounts here.

 ```typescript
 interface ModuleState {